WeblateOrg/weblate/docs/admin/translating.rst

 .. versionchanged:: 3.3

-      Previously this was called :guilabel:`Quality checks flags`, but as it no longer configures only checks, the name was changed to be more generic.
+      Previously called :guilabel:`Quality checks flags`, it no longer configures only checks.

 The default set of translation flags is determined by the translation :ref:`component` and the translation file.
 However, you might want to use it